 In one Forbes article, author Karl Sun explores the culture of gratitude he fosters in his company, Lucid.
 He points out how leading by example is critical and therefore calls for leaders and management to push past any initial discomfort in order to jumpstart the gratitude culture.

 In addition, Sun highlights keys when expressing gratitude to employees such as consistency, authenticity, specificity, and humility.
 Importantly, he considers how avenues for recognition and expression of gratitude need to be in use in order for employees to actually reap the benefits of a culture of gratitude, which include increased job satisfaction and health, both physical and mental.
 Once proper avenues are in place, members of the office can slow down long enough to remember who/what they are grateful for, and contribute to the positive emotional culture by recognizing coworkers in an inherently contagious way.

 Creating a strong workplace culture where positivity can thrive is a key to perpetuating organizational success.
 The more coworkers engage in peer-to-peer recognition and other relationship-building activities, the happier they will be, continuing the cycle emotional contagion.

 Preciate is a virtual meeting & events technology that was designed to help build healthier relationships.
-Instead of being stuck in a tile, attendees can move around a virtual room, from conversation to conversation.
-This realistic networking and spontaneous conversation setting allows for deeper connections.
-Check it out for yourself, or request a demo from a specialist from our team to show you how Preciate can help improve employee happiness and build company culture at your workplace.
+We also have a completely free employee recognition platform that is available to help you jumpstart a more positive workplace culture.
+Check it out for yourself, or request a demo from our team to show you how Preciate can help improve employee happiness and build company culture at your workplace.